Jasna Low Tatras

 Jasna Low Tatras is an all-year mountain tourism resort, situated in the heart of Low Tatras Central Slovakia.
 In winter it is the largest ski area in Central Europe.
 The history of the resort started in the 1950s, when the first system of cableways from North of Chopok to South was built.
 It covers both sides of Mount Chopok - Chopok South and North.

-It is at altitude (margin) of 900–2024 m.
+It is at an altitude (margin) of 900–2024 m.

 Seasons

 Winter

 During the winter season there are 7 chairlifts and 18 ski sifts in the operation.
 Is serves 34 km of downhill slopes and % rfreeride zones.
 There are excellent slopes for every skier of each skills level.
 Beginners are starting in Biela Put, where the beginners area of ski school and super easy slope is.
 Then you can choose intermediate slopes in Zahradky and the top are championship slopes from Lukova and Chopok.
 For free skiers there is a superb snow park and spectacular bowls with steep couloirs (Chopok North) and wide open spaces (Chopok South).

 There have also come to its of ski-climbing, freeride and cross-country skiing.
 The center offers a lot of fun through activities - SkiFOX, Snowscoot, Snowbike, kitewing, paragliding, rope park, paintball, night sleighing but also quality of complementary services - ski and snowboard school, kindergarten, rentals, service repositories, sports shops.

 The length of the winter season is around the beginning of December until the end of April.